PaigeM89/Elmish.DragAndDrop/docsSrc/How_Tos/Drop_Areas_Without_Lists.md

 # Drop Areas Without Lists / Drop Areas as Buckets

 Sometimes you'll want to make a `DropArea` that doesn't show the items in it; you want a "bucket" to drop items into and have those items removed from the current list.
+For example, you may want a "bucket" to drag things to do delete them, or you may want to be able to drag an item over something to transfer it to another page or otherwise currently hidden list.

 This is done with `DropArea.asBucket`, which has the following signature: